 Is there a way to do “Elf on the Shelf” without that cheeky little elf and his naughtiness?

-7 Cute and Creative Alternatives to Elf on the Shelf:
+7 Cute and Creative Elf on the Shelf Alternatives:

-Some of these ideas are thoughtful and meaningful, some focus more on the nativity and the birth of Christ, and some are just for fun.
-Hopefully you’ll find one in here that inspires you to start an annual Christmas tradition that’s perfect for your family.
+Some of these ideas are thoughtful and meaningful, some focus on the nativity and the birth of Christ, and some are just for fun.
+Hopefully you’ll find one that inspires you to start an annual Christmas tradition that’s perfect for your family.

 Finding Jingle Bells

 Drop by “Edventures with Kids” to see how they have fun finding jingle bells in the weeks leading up to Christmas.
-This easy Elf-alternative doesn’t require a daily commitment, and it you can even take it outdoors.
+This easy Elf on the shelf alternative doesn’t require a daily commitment, and it you can even take it outdoors.

 The Christmas Mouse

-Each morning the adorable Christmas Mouse, over at “Little Page Turners”, assigns the kids a daily mission.
+Each morning the adorable Christmas Mouse over at “Little Page Turners” assigns the kids a daily mission.
 To make things easy for you, Christianne has generously provided a list of 25 creative suggestions to use with your Christmas Mouse.
-I love how this family keeps tabs on what their mouse is up to during the off-season.
+The Christmas Mouse is a lovely, kid-friendly alternative to Elf on the Shelf, and I especially love how this family keeps tabs on what their Christmas mouse is up to during the off-season.

 Travelling Mary and Joseph

-I haven’t a blog post or photo to share with this Christmas elf idea because it’s something we did years ago when our boys were little.
+I haven’t a blog post or photo to share with this Christmas Elf idea because it’s something we did years ago when our boys (now in their 20’s) were little.

 See, it really isn’t all about the gifts under the tree.
-It’s about the traditions you create with your family, and the memories that you can all look back on together that mean the most.
+It’s about the traditions you create with your family and the memories you make together that mean the most.

 Have you and your family put your own spin on the Elf and the Shelf?
 I’d love to hear what family traditions you’ve created at your house to help countdown the days until Christmas.